jl5000/r-house/content/page/about.md

 I graduated from the University of Portsmouth in 2001 with a Bachelor's degree in Mathematics, and spent the first 15 years of my career working as an Operational Analyst.
 This basically involves using a spectrum of analytical techniques ranging from complex simulation modelling to expert judgement in order to answer complex questions, usually focussed on how and where money should be spent.

 Over the years I've built up a broad range of skills including problem structuring, project management, systems thinking, technical assurance, and consultancy, but my first love has always been getting my hands dirty tinkering with code tackling a meaty problem.
-My love of mathematics and coding combined with a love of learning has pushed me to now pursue a Data Science career and I am loving it so far!
+My love of mathematics and coding combined with a love of learning has pushed me to now pursue a Data Science career and I am loving it so far.

 I have developed this blog as an excuse to become better acquainted with R-Markdown and Git, but I also want a way of documenting my progression.